Network: How Traffic and DNS Work

 Certificates and domain

 - Domain: I own a domain and use it for everything (same name internally and externally).
-The router’s public IP changes; I run a dynamic DNS script on three nodes (both nginx VMs and one Pi-hole VM) so the domain’s A record stays updated (e.g. every 30 minutes via a systemd timer).
+The router’s public IP changes; I run a dynamic DNS script on two nodes (primary nginx VM and Pi-hole 1 VM) so the domain’s A record stays updated every 30 minutes via a systemd timer.
+Secondary nginx DDNS is disabled (Host 2 offline).

 - Certificate: Let’s Encrypt wildcard (

-*.detellem.com) so one cert coversplex.detellem.com,bitwarden.detellem.com, etc. Certbot on the primary nginx VM uses a DNS challenge (Google Cloud DNS API) so no need to open HTTP for validation.
-After renewal, a script syncs the cert (and nginx config) to the secondary so both nodes have the same TLS. - Hairpin NAT: When I’m on the LAN and hit
+*.detellem.com) so one cert covers all subdomains.
+Certbot on the primary nginx VM uses a DNS challenge (Google Cloud DNS API) so no need to open HTTP for validation.
+Cert sync to secondary is currently disabled (secondary nginx offline since 2026-04-11). - Hairpin NAT: When I’m on the LAN and hit

 https://plex.detellem.com, the router sees that the destination is the VIP and does hairpin NAT so the response comes back correctly.
 So one URL works from inside and outside.